 - 12 green olives with pimentos

 - First hard boil your eggs.
 Let them cool before peeling.
 Once peeled, slice your eggs vertically.

 - Scoop out the yolk and place in a bowl.
-Mix your yogurt and melted butter together and combine with the rest of your ingredients, except the paprika and olives.
+Mix your mayo or yogurt and melted butter together and combine with the rest of your ingredients, except the paprika and olives.

 - The more yogurt you use, the creamier.

 - Taste and see if it's salty enough, if not, add a dash more salt or pickle juice.

 - Mix until smooth then scoop a 1/2 tbsp to 1 tbsp of egg yolk mix into your egg white halves.